 by Steven Escobar

 They say that dogs are man’s best friends, you love them, treat them, you do extensive research on nutra thrive for dogs discount codes (just ask my friend) so you can give them a great chance at life and keep them healthy, basically – you adore them entirely.
+Even if they show signs of feeling stressed or nervous, you want to do all you can to help them.
+You might even look up CBD oil for dogs to see if that could potentially make a difference.
+You just want them to be as happy with you as you are with them.
 The problem is that I didn’t have a dog when I grew up in the small town of Edinburg, Texas.
 Then, one day, when I was six years old, my parents took me to the Citrus Theatre in our town square to see my first movie, Benji, the story of a stray dog who rescues a pair of kidnapped kids and is adopted by a loving family.
 At that time in my life, I was amazed at how a small, furry friend could act and seem so human.
 Little did I know that this film would be the beginning of my desire to join the film and television industry.
 You could say that Benji became my best friend.

 When I was a teenager, I learned that Benji was actually filmed in McKinney, Texas, where one of my uncles lives.
 So one summer when we went to visit him, he took us to see the house where Benji appears coming out of a window and walking down the edge of the house.
 That same summer, we also visited Southfork Ranch – the location where the television show Dallas was filmed.
 I knew some type of “bug” had hit me because all I could think about was that I wanted to be part of this magic.